Newbies' guide to cyclocross

 Cyclocross is a great way to stay active outdoors over winter!
 Unlike most cycling events, races are run by time rather than distance.
 So you know exactly how long you’re signing up for, and the aim of the game is to complete as many laps as you can/fancy in the time allocated.
 C Grade races run for 30 mins and any bike will do!

-Cyclocross courses are usually set in parks (in Hüttcross, we use some of the fantastic parks in Upper Hutt thanks to Upper Hutt City Council’s support) and are around 2-3 kms per lap.
+Cyclocross courses are usually set in parks (in Hüttcross, we use some of the fantastic parks in the Hutt Valley thanks to the local councils’ support) and are around 2-3 kms per lap.
 Terrain is usually undulating with no big long climbs.
 The short nature of the courses allows great views for spectators too!

 Have a mountain bike?
 Road bike?
 Even a hybrid will do!
 The beauty of cyclocross is that it’s accessible for a range of bikes, so whatever you’ve got, the odds are good that you can use it to get your feet wet before committing to a new bike.